byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ![Harvest](./vivariumGeorgeTownGallery/vivariumHarvest/vivariumLivingHarvest01Web.JPG)

-A place where someone is continually discovering how to create their own reality, and how to adapt, change it.
+A place where someone is continuously discovering how to create ones own reality, how to adapt and change.

 #### Location